antlr/antlr4/doc/getting-started.md

 ^D
 (The output:)
 (r hello parrt)
-(That ^D means EOF on unix; it's ^Z in Windows.)
-The -tree option prints the parse tree in LISP notation.
+(That ^D means EOF on unix; it's Ctrl+Z in Windows, when you Ctrl+Z, it will display ^Z) The -tree option prints the parse tree in LISP notation.
 It's nicer to look at parse trees visually.
 $ grun Hello r -gui
 hello parrt
 ^D